Sorry Ladies,

 Florida avocado, Hass avocado

-How to use: Slice and serve with a salad or any entree; mash with lime juice, salt and pepper and serve with chips; chop and fold into salsa
+How to use: Slice and serve with a salad or any entree; mash with lime juice, salt and pepper and serve with chips; chop and

 Serving size: 1/4 cup